zammad/zammad-admin-documentation/system/variables.rst

 schedulers, you can extend the placeholder like this:
 ``#{t(ticket.state.name)}``.
 The ``t`` tells Zammad to search for fitting translated strings.
-The used output language is based on the system language of Zammad which you can set in the admin panel under :doc:`/settings/branding`.
+The used output language is based on the system language of Zammad which you can set in the admin panel under :doc:`/settings/branding` or based on the selected locale in the trigger/scheduler edit dialog.

 A possible use-case: you want to send your customers updates on tickets via trigger or scheduler which should include the state of the ticket.
 Using the